Code-For-Chicago/ceic_design_system/README.md

 Click [here](https://code-for-chicago.github.io/ceic_design_system/) to view the current version site.
 ## Setup for developing locally

 This site is built with [Jekyll](https://jekyllrb.com/).
-To run locally, you will need `npm`, `gem` amd ruby's `bundle` installed and available on your path.
+To run locally, you will need `gem` and ruby's `bundle` installed and available on your path.
 Skip to the Prerequisites section below for information on installing those.

   1. Clone this repository
   1. `cd` into the root and then "docs" directory of this project.